kevinweejh/restaurant/README.md

 ### Deploying using GitHub Actions

-This is done by adding a 'workflow' YAML file, which really reads as step-by-step instructions for GitHub Actions to perform, as follows:
+This is done by adding a YAML file which really reads as step-by-step instructions for GitHub Actions to perform, as follows:
 ```yml
 # .github/workflows/deploy.yml
 name: Build and Deploy to GitHub Pages